← All Resources

 Is now a good time to sell in Fairfield?

 Fairfield is up 1.8% YoY at $598K with stable, 2-offer-per-listing activity and a 48-day median DOM.
 For sellers who can price correctly within the bimodal city structure (and present a clean HOA package if in Rancho Solano / Paradise Valley / Green Valley), the answer is yes — the market is healthy.
-The trade-off vs. 2021–2022 is that overpricing carries a real DOM penalty, and the Charlie AI flat-fee economics matter more at $598K than they did at the temporary 2022 peak.
+The trade-off vs. 2021–2022 is that overpricing carries a real DOM penalty, and having a dedicated agent and robust transaction tracking matters more at $598K than it did at the temporary 2022 peak.